Super Junior’s Kyuhyun Left Inside Burning Hotel As Managers Evacuate, ELF Upset

 This is not the first time that the youngest member of Super Junior was involved in a life-threatening situation.
 In 2007, four members of the K-Pop group (Leeteuk, Shindong, Eunhyuk and Kyuhyun) including two managers got into a car accident.
 Kyuhyun incurred severe injuries almost costing his life.
 The singer was positioned behind the driver’s seat, thus getting the most injuries from the crash.
 It was reported that he had a broken foot, fractured hip, broken ribs, scratches, and bruises.
 Kyuhyun was not able to participate in Super Junior for 4-5 months after the said accident.

-[Featured Image by 슈퍼주니어(Super Junior)/ Facebook]
+[Featured Image by 슈퍼주니어(Super Junior)/Facebook]